aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

 The `arista.avd.yaml_templates_to_facts` module is an Ansible Action Plugin providing the following capabilities:

 - Set Facts based on one or more Jinja2 templates producing YAML output.
-- Recursively combining output of templates to allow templates to update overlapping parts of the data models.
+- Recursively combining templates' output to allow templates to update overlapping parts of the data models.
-- Facts set by one template will be accessible by the next templates
+- Facts set by one template will be accessible by the following templates.
-- Returned Facts can be set below a specific `root_key`
+- Returned facts can be set below a specific `root_key`.
-- Facts returned templates can be stripped for `null` values to avoid them overwriting previous set facts
+- Facts returned templates can be stripped for `null` values to avoid overwriting previous set facts.

 The module is used in `eos_designs` to generate the `structured_configuration` based on all the `eos_designs` templates.